JTFouquier/q2-ghost-tree/QIIME2_community_tutorial.md

 1) a ghost tree built using the same UNITE database you use for closed-reference clustering.

-2) a UNITE ITS database and
+2) a UNITE ITS database

 ### Import your ghost tree into QIIME 2 as a .qza file:

 #### Find the ghost tree you need

-You can use one of the [pre-built ghost trees found here](https://github.com/JTFouquier/ghost-tree-trees) (for older trees, look [here](https://github.com/JTFouquier/ghost-tree/tree/master/trees)), because you really just need the "extension" IDs in the tree to match the IDs inside your feature table .qza file (.biom table).
+You can use one of the newly [pre-built ghost trees found here](https://github.com/JTFouquier/ghost-tree-trees) (for older trees, look [here](https://github.com/JTFouquier/ghost-tree/tree/master/trees)), because you really just need the "extension" IDs in the tree to match the IDs inside your feature table .qza file (.biom table).

-These were recently added to a new repository (*ghost-tree-trees*) so that a clone of the *ghost-tree* or *q2-ghost-tree* does not fill your computer with unnecessary large files.

 Find the ghost tree which corresponds to the UNITE ITS DB you are using.

-#### Import the ghost tree
+#### Import the ghost tree you would like to use

 Note, the ghost trees *are already* rooted by midpoint from *ghost-tree*, but apparently there's additional magic in QIIME 2. :) So we quickly import as